Overview

 A Short Eclipse

 Note: This concerns the April 23 eclipse which is now just a memory.
 The text still conveys some valuable information since, for example, the sample 2026 Spanish site is not able to complete a full set of exposures either.
+If you would like to test the program with another hybrid eclipse you can use Nov 2031.

 So far we have only been dealing with the Texas 24 eclipse.
 Ah if all eclipses were that long.
 Unfortunately Texas 24 is an outlier far as its length.